VolpeUSDOT/cafe-comment-binning/README.md

 4. Select True or False for human intervention when keyword and NN don't match
 5. run main.py

-# Additional Notes
+## Additional Notes

+Data used for this project is not stored within the repository.
+See below for information on where data came from and how to access it.
+Models used for this project are also not stored within the repository.
+Follow model instructions for local hosting and interfacing with Python.

-## Context on Previous Related Work
+### Context on Previous Related Work

 **Known Issues:**